Feng Shui for the Fire Horse year 2026

 Wu Wang – The Five Yellow Star in the South

 Finally, we turn to the Flying Stars.
-These annual “numbers” rotate through the Bagua each year, bringing specific qualities of Chi.
+The Stars represent annual energies rotating through the Bagua (the direction map) each year, bringing their attributes to different sectors.
 The most feared is the Five Yellow (Wu Wang), long associated with misfortune, illness, and accidents.

 In 2026, the Five Yellow flies into the South—the same place already housing Tai Sui.
 This double burden makes the South especially delicate.